Logo for Climate Social Science Network (CSSN)

 • Political spin

-Claim boasts of green commitments, while the same organisation lobbies against environmental laws
+Claim boasts of green commitments, while the same organization lobbies against environmental laws

 Examples